 However, the theoretical mechanisms predicting human capital externalities typically emphasize the stock of highly educated individuals.
 Natural experiment-based studies examining the effects of college graduates tend to find large positive effects.
 Commonly cited research for the US suggests that a one percentage point increase in the share of the population with a college degree raises individual wages by more than 1% [1].
-However, other research suggests that the external effects of college graduates may have been much smaller in the US during the 1990s, perhaps because the strong national economy especially benefited areas with less educated populations [4].
+However, other research suggests that the external effects of college graduates may have been much smaller in the US during the 1990s than in the 1980s, perhaps because the strong national economy especially benefited areas with less educated populations [4].

-Most studies of human capital externalities, including those discussed here, use US data.
-However, there is some research for other countries and that also tends to find positive external effects of increased local shares of college graduates [5], [6].
+Many studies of human capital externalities, including those discussed above, use US data.
+However, there is growing research for other countries that also tends to find positive external effects of increased local shares of college graduates [5].

-Externalities appear to be especially strong in areas with high concentrations of STEM graduates
+Especially strong externalities in areas with high concentrations of STEM graduates

 Since college graduates create larger human capital externalities than high school graduates, it seems plausible that different types of college graduates could have different effects.
-In particular, graduates in STEM disciplines are likely to have especially large positive external effects on the productivity and wages of other workers because of the important role those disciplines play in local technological innovation [7].
+In particular, graduates in STEM disciplines are likely to have especially large positive external effects on the productivity and wages of other workers because of the important role those disciplines play in local technological innovation [6].
 Descriptive analysis corroborates this hypothesis: the wages of non-college graduates are much higher in areas with a greater share of STEM graduates.

-Researchers have also used the natural experiment strategy to examine the external effects of foreign STEM workers on the wages of native-born workers [8].
+Researchers have also used the natural experiment strategy to examine the external effects of foreign STEM workers on the wages of native-born workers [7].
 To estimate causal effects, the past location decisions of foreign STEM workers are used to predict future flows of foreign STEM workers.
 Results suggest very large positive human capital externalities of foreign STEM workers on the wages of native workers.
 This appears to result in part because of more efficient task specialization.
-Other research suggests that human capital externalities may also result in part from the large positive effects of more STEM graduates on innovation, as measured by patenting per capita [9], [10], [11].
+Other research suggests that human capital externalities may also result in part from the large positive effects of more STEM graduates on innovation, as measured by patenting per capita [8], [9].
+Furthermore, innovation has been shown to be a major causal driver of long-term economic growth and other measures of regional economic development including population growth and financial development [10].
+Thus, education-driven increases in innovation are human capital externalities that benefit other people, even those with less education.